Richard-Geoghegan/ChatWithSPIKE/README.md

 To address these issues, ChatWithSPIKE allows users to upload the latest documentation directly onto the SPIKE device.
 This is important because SPIKE runs MicroPython, which lacks docstrings, so this functionality is recreated on the device when the user hits 'upload documentation'.
 This ensures that ChatGPT can always generate code using the most current syntax and capabilities by querying the device for the latest information.
 Users can easily update the content in the SPIKE-Documentation folder to reflect newer versions of the firmware, ensuring continued compatibility.

 **Note:** You will need to connect to your own ChatGPT API, as this guide does not include an API token to avoid billing issues.
-However, the principles of connecting and using the API remain the same.

 ## SPIKE-Chat Quickstart